Stage 0 (carcinoma in situ) breast cancer

 Stage 0, also called carcinoma in situ, is the earliest stage of breast cancer.
+This very early breast cancer stage is sometimes interpreted as a precancerous condition.
 Many stage 0 breast cancers do not require treatment.
 When they do, the approach is generally very successful.

-The five-year survival rate for stage 0 breast cancer is 93%.
+The five-year survival rate for stage 0 breast cancer is 93 percent.
 This means that almost all women diagnosed with stage 0 disease will live for at least five years after being diagnosed.
 In fact, women diagnosed with stage 0 breast cancer usually live long and healthy lives.

 At stage 0, the breast mass is noninvasive.
 At this stage, there is no indication that the tumor cells have spread to other parts of the breast or other parts of the body.
 Often, stage 0 is considered a precancerous condition that requires close observation, but not treatment.